 Finally, draw the source bitmap onto the canvas with the custom

-canvas.drawBitmap( // Source bitmap to draw. sourceBitmap, // Pass `null` as a source rect to draw the entire source bitmap. null, // Scale to target the bitmap size (in this, case 1:1).
+canvas.drawBitmap( // Source the bitmap to draw. sourceBitmap, // Pass `null` as a source rect to draw the entire source bitmap. null, // Scale to target the bitmap size (in this, case 1:1).
 Rect(0, 0, targetBitmap.width, targetBitmap.height), // Use custom paint that inverts colors. paint)